 - No detrimental consequences

-A ‘Short Rest’ allows recovery of 1 hit point per level plus constitution bonus, once per day.
+‘Hit Dice’ for healing are not used.
+Instead, a ‘Short Rest’ allows recovery of 1 hit point per level plus constitution bonus, once per day.
 So a 3rd level fighter with 18 constitution could regain 3+4 or 7 hit point in this way.
-Only 1 Short Rest per day can restore hit points.
+Only 1 Short Rest per day can restore hit points in this way.
 One use of a healer’s kit is required per individual healed.
 Additional short rests are possible during the day, but these will not restore hit points.